Friday, September 3, 2021

 He walked away, purring softly.

 People sometimes buy cats, he thought to himself, but that doesn't mean they own them.
-No, they don't.
-That's how cats get to own human beings, but it's legal.
+They don't.
+That's one way cats get to own human beings, but owning them is legal.
 Only cats are allowed own human beings.

-Marmalade would have to go find Emil and have him catsplain it to the other dolls.
+Marmalade would have to go find Emil and have him catsplain it to the rest of the dolls.

 Cast--